SarahMcN25/pands-problem-sheet/README.md

 ### - > Slicing is a means of accessing multiple values in sublists (VanderPlas 2016, p.
 33)
 ### - > It uses a colon to indicate the start point (inclusive) and end point (non-inclusive) of the subarray (VanderPlas 2016, p.
 33)
 ### - Slicing outputs a new string by using parts of the old string (Sweigart 2015, p.
 94) <<https://www.w3schools.com/python/python_strings_sclicing.asp>>
-### - Using [::-2] means it will show me the full string every second value backwards
+### - Using [::-2] means it will show me the full string every second value backwards.

 # **WEEKLYTASK04-COLLATZ.PY**
 ### - A Boolean is a data type which only has two values > true and false (Sweigart 2015, p.
 32)(VanderPlas 2016, p.
 29)